What Makes Your Eyes Burn in a Pool?

 There is confusion about what exactly causes someone’s eyes to burn when swimming in a pool.
 Most people believe that if their eyes are burning while swimming in a pool, then it is due to the chlorine in the pool.
 In reality, there are two more common reasons that can cause eye irritation when swimming in a pool.

-The second reason for eye discomfort is due to the lack of chlorine.
-Combined chlorine is what happens when chlorine is being locked up by organic waste and is rendered useless in the swimming pool.
-When this happens, chloramines are produced, which has a distinct odor similar to the smell of chlorine.
-These chloramines also cause eye irritation.
-The next step to eliminate this problem is by simply adding more chlorine to the water.
+Over time, free chlorine in your pool turns into combined chlorine.
+This means it has been locked up by organic waste and contaminants.
+When this happens, chloramines are produced.
+(These are also responsible for "chlorine smell" as well as eye irritation).
+To eliminate this problem you have to add more free chlorine to the water.
 The goal is to reach breakpoint chlorination by adding the necessary dosage of chlorine to eliminate the combined chlorine in the water so that the free chlorine can effectively do its job and sanitize the water properly.